csirianni/private-data-lookup/README.md

 yarn dev
 ```

-To run the backend, `cd` into the `/backend` and compile the executable:
+To run the backend, `cd` into the `/backend` and compile the program:

 ```console
 mkdir build && cd build